CCA-Public/scope/README.md

 ### Setup

-As the root user, install pip, virtualenv and needed libraries:
+As the root user, install pip, virtualenv and other needed libraries:

 ```
 apt-get update